Arthur-Conan-Dog/before-blog/tech stack/JavaScript/react/advanced patterns.md

   }
   ```

-* Maximizing Composability: Single-argument HOCs have the signature Component => Component.
+- Maximizing Composability: Single-argument HOCs have the signature Component => Component.
 Functions whose output type is the same as its input type are really easy to compose together.

-* Configure a display name for easier debugging
+- Configure a display name for easier debugging

 Caveats:

-* Don’t Use HOCs Inside the render Method: or it will be re-created every render, and the internal states will be lost.
+- Don’t Use HOCs Inside the render Method: or it will be re-created every render, and the internal states will be lost.

-* Static Methods Must Be Copied Over:
+- Static Methods Must Be Copied Over:

-  * mannually set on HOC or use tools such as hoist-non-react-statics to copy automatically
+  - manually set on HOC or use tools such as hoist-non-react-statics to copy automatically

-  * export the static method separately from the component itself
+  - export the static method separately from the component itself

-* Refs Aren’t Passed Through
+- Refs Aren’t Passed Through

-  * forwardRef
+  - forwardRef

 ## Render Props